Blackmesa-Canteen/Blackmesa-Canteen/README.md

 ---

 I can work efficiently with:
-- Java, Python, JavaScript, C;
+- Java, Python, C#, JavaScript, C;

-I can work with:
-- Go, C#;

 I'd like to be:
 - Back-end developer.
 I can work with Spring Boot, Spring Cloud, MyBatis, Redis, Docker, Node.js and so on.
 I have taken several group projects in school.
 I also worked for a computer vision project in Python and a parallel computing project with MPI pattern.